-The student activity accounts of the District are under board control and are not reported separately.
+The student activity accounts of the District are under board control and are reported in the General Fund.

 B. Basic Financial Statement Information

 The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) display information about the reporting government as a whole.
 These Statements include all the financial activities of the District, except for the fiduciary funds.
 The fiduciary funds are only reported in the Statements of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position at the fund financial statement level.